Advocacy

 Why invest in cholera?

-Implementing the Global Roadmap will support achievement of Sustainable Development Goal 3, good health and well-being, by reducing the burden of cholera and WASH-related diseases such as dysentery, shigella, and typhoid.
+Implementing the Global Roadmap will support the achievement of Sustainable Development Goal 3 (good health and well-being), by reducing the burden of cholera and other WASH-related diseases, including dysentery, shigella, and typhoid.

 Over 34 million cholera cases and 1.1 million cholera deaths can be prevented by 2030